Operating System for Modern Skyscrapers

 is anything wrong right now?

-The switch to 2D floor plans with layered overlays for temperature, occupancy, and energy fixed that.
-Faster to scan, no orientation required.
+Once an operator knows something is wrong, the next question is where.
+2D floor plans with layered overlays for temperature, occupancy, and energy answer that in one look.
+No rotation, no re-orientation.
 Built for tablet use on-site, with touch targets sized for the field, not a desk.

 Locating an issue and knowing what is being done about it are two different questions.
 The maintenance view organizes work by status so teams can see what is new, what is in progress, and what is resolved without a standup.
 Nothing critical should require an extra click to surface.